tsnowak/usync/README.md

 over it you lazy... just kidding.

-I've fortunately made some handy-dandy scripts to help make managing ssh configurations easier.
-I haven't uploaded those yet, but soon!
+I've fortunately made some handy-dandy scripts to help make managing ssh configurations easier. ~~I haven't uploaded those yet, but soon!~~ You can find these scripts [here](https://github.com/tsnowak/ssh-tools).

 Now some might ask, "Ted, why do I need ssh management tools, I have two hands and a brain full of unbridled knowledge and zeal?"
 Well let me tell ya'.
 If you